 Mettl’s assessments have been the biggest filter in our recruitment process.
 Their platform has helped us reach out to a higher volume our applicant numbers.
 Mettl constantly keeps innovating on their products and tries to introduce a new aspect to everything.

-Modern society has always looked for ways to qualify and measure entities and things.
-Scientific revolution and advancement in physical science led us to successfully measure temperature, pressure, volume, area, etc. However, contemporary times in the nineteenth century also witnessed advancements in psychology and efforts were made to measure intelligence and personality.
+Modern society always has assessed ways to qualify and measure entities and things.
+Scientific revolution and advancements in physical science have enabled us to successfully measure temperature, pressure, volume and area, etc. Nineteenth-century also witnessed advances in psychology, and efforts were made to measure intelligence and personality.
 Psychometric research came into existence with a definition that it’s an art to measure the operations of the mind.
-And psychologists have only added more ideas ever since to make psychometrics more profound and accurate.
+And psychologists have added more ideas ever since to make psychometrics more profound and accurate.

 The measurements in psychology depend on tests and questionnaires.
 However, it has always been a matter of discussion to find reliable and error-free results from the questions.
-And that’s when statistics come into the picture.
-Psychometric science vitally depends on the statistics to find attributes of interest.
+And that’s where statistics come into the picture.
+Psychometric science vitally depends on the statistics to find the attributes of interest.
 Psychometric psychology is used to measure personality, behavioral inclinations, attitudes and beliefs, especially in a workplace context.

 Psychometric tests are used to measure human behavior and are now increasingly being used in HR processes.
-An employee’s true sense is likely to emerge in stressful or rather difficult organizational situations.
-It could be the stress that comes from meeting deadlines, collaborating as a team, negotiating deals, or having to make hard but emotional decisions.
+An employee’s real sense is likely to emerge in stressful or challenging organizational situations.
+It could be the stress of meeting deadlines, collaborating in a team, negotiating deals, or having to make tough but emotional decisions.